 to plan and execute a substantial piece of research.

 For the purposes of considering request for Reasonable Adjustments under the Disability Standards of Education (Cwth 2005), and Students Experiencing Academic Disadvantage Policy, academic requirements for this subject are articulated in the Subject Description, Subject Objectives, Generic Skills and Assessment Requirements of this entry.

 The University is dedicated to provide support to those with special requirements.
-Further details on the disability support scheme can be found at the Disability Liaison Unit Website: http://www.services.unimelb.edu.au/disability/
+Further details on the disability support scheme can be found at Student Equity and Disability Support: http://services.unimelb.edu.au/disability/